meglee67/flask_4_databases_mysql_vm/README.md

 ## MySQL Setup on Azure/GCP VM
 ### Azure Virtual Machine Setup
+* Login on the [Azure Portal](https://azure.microsoft.com/en-us/get-started/azure-portal) and search in the bar for Virtual Machines.
+Click on it and then click create in the top left.
+*

 ### Google Cloud Platform Virtual Machine Setup
 * Login on the [Cloud Console](https://console.cloud.google.com/) and click on the button new project.
 Name it something relevant to the task at hand.